gsoft-inc/wl-squide/docs/getting-started/create-host.md

 !!!info
 To troubleshoot module registration issues, open the DevTools console.
 You'll find a log entry for each registration that occurs and error messages if something goes wrong.
 !!!

+!!!info
+If you are having issues with this guide, have a look at a working example on [GitHub](https://github.com/gsoft-inc/wl-squide/tree/main/sample/host).
+!!!